This area of the site is for professionals and volunteers who work with the adults in Barnsley who need additional support.

 Training events and courses

 We now have a number of free POD courses available for all workers and volunteers.
+You can take a look at our training and events calendar for the latest courses.

 We are conducting monthly training on Microsoft Teams targeted at staff and managers falling with Level B of the Barnsley Safeguarding Adults Board Training Strategy.
 This level includes Managers in Health and Social Care, Managers in the Voluntary Sector, GPs, Doctors, Nurses, Specialist Housing Officers, Safer Neighbourhood Officers, Police, Safeguarding Leads and Champions.